jundalisay/spblist/content/en/research/mohammad/quran/sura-041a.md

 intense agony, and We will recompense them according to the worst of what they used to do.
-28. Such is the recompense of Allah’s ene- mies—the Fire—where they will have their permanent home, in recompense for having disregarded Our revelations.
+28. Such is the recompense of Enki’s ene- mies—the Fire—where they will have their permanent home, in recompense for having disregarded Our revelations.

 29. Those who disbelieved will say, “Our Lord, show us those who led us astray—among jinn and humans—and we will trample them under our feet, so they become of the lowest.”
-30. Surely, those who say: “Our Lord is Allah,” and then go straight, the angels will descend upon them: “Do not fear, and do not grieve, but rejoice in the news of the Garden which you were promised.
+30. Surely, those who say: “Our Lord is Enki,” and then go straight, the angels will descend upon them: “Do not fear, and do not grieve, but rejoice in the news of the Garden which you were promised.